-Long-term use of medication does not improve symptoms for heart failure patientsFebruary 26th, 2013 in Cardiology /
+Long-term use of medication does not improve symptoms for heart failure patientsFebruary 26, 2013 in Medicine & Health / Cardiology

 Among patients with heart failure with preserved ejection fraction, long-term treatment with the medication spironolactone improved left ventricular diastolic function but did not affect maximal exercise capacity, patient symptoms, or quality of life, according to a study appearing in the February 27 issue of JAMA.

 "Heart failure (HF) with preserved ejection fraction [EF; the percentage of blood that is pumped out of a filled ventricle as a result of a heartbeat is 50 percent or greater] accounts for more than 50 percent of the total HF population," according to background information in the article.
 There is not an established therapy for this condition, and aldosterone (a hormone) stimulation may contribute to its progression.